pion/webrtc/examples/pion-to-pion-trickle/README.md

-# pion-to-pion
+# pion-to-pion-trickle
-pion-to-pion is an example of two pion instances communicating directly!
+pion-to-pion-trickle is an example of two pion instances communicating directly!

-To see an example of `pion-to-pion` that uses Trickle ICE see `pion-to-pion-trickle`.
+This example uses Trickle ICE, this allows communication to begin before gathering has completed.

-This may connect faster (and will eventually become the default API) but requires more code.
+See `pion-to-pion` example of a non-Trickle version of this.

 The SDP offer and answer are exchanged automatically over HTTP.
 The `answer` side acts like a HTTP server and should therefore be ran first.